tanyongkiam/cake_lpr/README.md

 `experiments/satrace2019` (corresponds to Section 5.2)

 `experiments/pgbdd` (corresponds to Section 5.3)

+To download this artifact, clone the repository as usual:

+`git clone -b TACAS21 https://github.com/tanyongkiam/cake_lpr.git`

 Please email the authors if you have trouble with this artifact submission.